 There are various advantages to consolidating your debt, including:

-- Single monthly payments.
+- Pay a single monthly payments.
 By consolidating your debts you’ll only have to worry about one monthly payment as opposed to several, so your debt is easier to keep track of and you’re less likely to miss a payment.